mcsee/Software-Design-Articles/Articles/Theory/What is (wrong with) software/readme.md

 ![What is (wrong with) software?](What%20is%20(wrong%20with)%20software.png)

 *Software is eating the world.
-If you work, live, and love software, you usually do not stop to think about its meaning*
+If you work, live, and love software, you usually don't stop to think about its meaning*

 > TL;DR: Current software design problems addressed in a minimalist way.